CIRRCLE lab

 Undergraduate Research Assistant

-Mumtaz is an undergraduate research assistant at the CIRRCLE lab, currently in her sophomore year at Loyola University Chicago, where she is majoring in Psychology and Global Studies.
+Mumtaz is an undergraduate research assistant at the CIRRCLE lab, currently in her junior year at Loyola University Chicago, where she is majoring in Psychology and Global Studies with a minor in Middle East and Islamic World Studies.
 Mumtaz is interested in finding ways to make mental health care more accessible to Black and Brown youth within the Chicagoland area, eventually branching out worldwide and into countries in the global south.
 They are interested in ending the stigma behind mental health care while being considerate of different cultural backgrounds.
 Mumtaz is originally from Chicago, Illinois.
 In her free time she enjoys reading, drawing and visiting different thrift stores!

 Powered by Create your own unique website with customizable templates.